 We are party to 10 joint ventures, five of which are focused on the industrial end-market.
-We are the majority shareholder in, exercise control over and fully consolidate all but three of our joint ventures.
-Our fully consolidated joint venture-related net sales were \$218.4 million and \$221.9 million for the years ended December 31, 2014 and 2013, respectively.
+We are the majority shareholder in, exercise control over and fully consolidate all but two of our joint ventures.
+Our fully consolidated joint venture-related net sales were \$206.1 million and \$218.4 million for the LTM Period and the year ended December 31, 2014, respectively.
 See "Risk Factors-Risks Related to our Business-Risks Related to Other Aspects of our Business-Our joint ventures may not operate according to our business strategy if our joint venture partners fail to fulfill their obligations."